Required Course: ENGR 290 Engineering in a Global/Societal Context

 All continuing engineering majors in good standing who have completed their sophomore or junior year at the time of the course are invited to apply.
 Information sessions will be available early in the Fall semester.
 Students who have completed their first year in engineering may apply and will be considered based upon available space and their qualifications.
 Students in allied majors (physical sciences, mathematics) may also be eligible and should contact faculty directors for more information.

-This course will involve traveling through sites ancient and modern on bus and on foot, and given the nature of the ancient and medieval structures we will be visiting, students should expect stairs (sometimes steep or uneven) and other forms of uneven terrain.
+This course will involve traveling through ancient and modern sites as well as hiking in a variety of terrains (sometimes steep or uneven) and weather conditions.
 Each person will be responsible for handling their own luggage.